soundpress/RulesOfNYC/docs/c12/index.rst

    (2) If a bank knows that it will be unable to complete its application in a timely manner, it may apply for an extension of time for submission of materials to the Banking Commission.
 The Banking Commission shall have the discretion to grant an extension of time up to an additional thirty days for the submission of missing materials if the bank applies for such an extension thirty days prior to the date the application is due.

-   (3) If a bank has failed to timely submit its application by the required date or within the applicable extension of time, or to complete or conform its application within fifteen days of notification by the Banking Commission of the need thereof, and such bank is not subject to the "necessity exception" as set forth in subdivision (f) of this section, then such bank shall not be designated and shall be subject to the provisions of § 1-04 of these rules.
+   (3) If a bank has failed to timely submit its application by the required date or within the applicable extension of time, or to complete or conform its application within fifteen days of notification by the Banking Commission of the need thereof, and such bank is not subject to the "necessity exception" as set forth in subdivision (f) of this section, then such bank shall not be designated and shall be subject to the provisions of 22 RCNY § 1-04.

 (e) Other requirements.

-   (1) Except as provided in subdivision (f) of this § 1-03, no bank shall be designated or shall remain designated pursuant to these rules unless it shall meet the following criteria:
+   (1) Except as provided in subdivision (f) of this 22 RCNY § 1-03, no bank shall be designated or shall remain designated pursuant to these rules unless it shall meet the following criteria:

       (i) it shall agree to pay into the City treasury interest or to provide the City with equivalent value on the daily balances at a rate which the Banking Commission shall negotiate according to the current rate of interest upon like balances deposited in banks in the City by private persons or corporations;